abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 Technically, they should be avoidable.

 But it's not just a problem with wasting CPU time for unneeded recompilations.
-The code is also more difficult to understand, as it'S not evident for readers of the code, where the declarations are coming from.
+The code is also more difficult to understand, as it's not evident for readers of the code, where the implicitly imported declarations are coming from.
 That affects also small modules like our `Core` module.
+We have addressed that by explicitly (redunantly) importing the required Partitions.

 (last edited 2026-04-20)